 Faculty: Faculty of Science

 Within the Department of Psychology, the cognitive science program at Mount Allison is one-of-a-kind in Atlantic Canada — incorporating perspectives from a variety of fields.

-In first year you will take introductory psychology, computer science, mathematics, chemistry, and physics courses.
+In first year you will take introductory psychology, computer science, mathematics, as well as chemistry or physics courses.

 In second year you will pursue courses in psychology, computer science, and philosophy such as: